weien0905/sudoku-solver/README.md

 # Sudoku Solver

-Python and JavaScript script to solve Sudoku puzzles using backtracking search and AC-3 algorithm.
+There are two scripts written in different languages to solve Sudoku puzzles using backtracking search and AC-3 algorithm, which are Python and Javascript.
+Choose either one and follow the instruction below.

 ## Usage
 - Clone this repository.